Edge of Tomorrow

-Edge of Tomorrow (Note: Later marketed as Live Die Repeat: Edge of Tomorrow) is a 2014 American science fiction action film starring Tom Cruise and Emily Blunt.
-Directed by Doug Liman and written by Christopher McQuarrie, Jez Butterworth and John-Henry Butterworth, it is based on the Japanese light novel All You Need Is Kill by Hiroshi Sakurazaka.
-The film takes place in a future where most of Europe is occupied by an alien race known as mimics.
+Edge of Tomorrow (also marketed as Live Die Repeat: Edge of Tomorrow) is a 2014 American military science-fiction action film directed by Doug Liman, from a screenplay written by Christopher McQuarrie, Jez Butterworth and John-Henry Butterworth.
+It is a loose adaptation of the 2004 Japanese light novel All You Need Is Kill by Hiroshi Sakurazaka.
+Starring Tom Cruise and Emily Blunt, the film takes place in a future where most of Europe is occupied by an alien race known as Mimics.
 Major William Cage (Cruise), a public relations officer with no combat experience, is forced by his superiors to join a landing operation against the aliens, only to find himself experiencing a time loop as he tries to find a way to defeat the mimics.
-Bill Paxton and Brendan Gleeson appear in supporting roles.
+Bill Paxton, Brendan Gleeson and Noah Taylor appear in supporting roles.

 In late 2009, 3 Arts Entertainment purchased the rights to All You Need Is Kill and sold the spec script to Warner Bros.
 Pictures.
 The studio produced Edge of Tomorrow with the involvement of 3 Arts, the novel's publisher Viz Media, and Australian production company Village Roadshow.
 Filming began in late 2012, taking place in England: at Warner Bros.
 Studios in Leavesden, outside London, and other locations, such as London's Trafalgar Square and the coastal Saunton Sands.
 A total of nine companies handled the visual effects.

 Edge of Tomorrow was released theatrically in select territories on May 30, 2014, and in the United States on June 6.
-The film received positive reviews from critics, and grossed $370 million against a $178 million budget.
-The has become a modern cult classic for the action genre.
+The film received positive reviews from critics, and grossed $381 million against a $178 million budget.